HishamHashmi/Admin-Module/README.md

 Admin Module to manage both the customer and restaurant module of DastarKhwan web application.

 The functionalities that have been added to this module are:
+1) Login/SignUp.
-1) Block Restaurants.
+2) Block Restaurants.
-2) UnBlock Restaurants.
+3) UnBlock Restaurants.
-3) Block Customers.
+4) Block Customers.
-4) UnBlock Customers
+5) UnBlock Customers.
+6) Feedback about the application.

 Tools and Techniques used: